CS-DS-125/125book/source/02-ValuesAndVariables/UpdatingVars.rst

 Updating Variables
 ------------------

 A common pattern in assignment statements is an assignment statement that updates a variable, where the new value of the variable depends on the old value of the variable.

 .. code:: python

    x = x + 1

-As a math equation this doesn't make a lot of sense, (unless x is :math:`\infty`, but this works in programming beause :ref:` assignment is not equality <assignment-is-not-equality>`.
+As a math equation this doesn't make a lot of sense (unless x is :math:`\infty`), but this works in programming beause :ref:`assignment is not equality <assignment-is-not-equality>`.
 According to the :ref:`assignment statement syntax pattern <assignment-statement>`, the computer will *first* evaluate the expression on the right, ``x + 1``, and *then* assign that value to ``x``.
 So the statement means "get the current value of ``x``, add 1 to it, and then update ``x`` with the new value."

 If x doesn't exist yet and has no value this staement will give you an error.
 Python will evaluate the right side and be unable to proceed.
 Try this:

 .. activecode:: updatingvars01